igarcia8/volcanic-eruptions-storymap/README.md

 # Volcanoes Around the globe
 ## About
 This storymap is about volcano eruptions on Earth.
 The storymap takes a look at four of many significant eruptions throughout time.

+Here is the storymap: https://igarcia8.github.io/volcanic-eruptions-storymap/

+### Goal
 The goal of this project is to educate the general public about volcanoes.
+This is an introduction to volcanoes that can be used to call attention to the importance of volcanic monitoring.

 ![Home page](img/home.PNG)